niello/deusexmachina/Deps/GLTFSDK/_ReadmeDep.txt

 MIT

 Current version used:
-r1.9.3.0+ (master branch at 6d2312c on 2019-08-19)
+r1.9.3.0+ (master branch at 8d12da1 on 2020-05-29)

 Purpose in DEM:
 glTF converter part

 Changes:
-File layout changed.
+GLTFSDK subfolder is made root.
+Root CMakeLists.txt is merged with GLTFSDK/CMakeLists.txt.
 Samples, tests and nuget package info are stripped out.
+All unused scripts are removed.